JackieSun66/MSBA_Capstone_Project/README.md

 # MSBA_Capstone_Project
-CMU MSBA Capstone Project: Matching Customers with Leimberg Service's Newspaper Welcome to my CMU MSBA Capstone Project!
+CMU MSBA Capstone Project: Matching Customers with Leimberg Service's Newspaper!

+Welcome to my CMU MSBA Capstone Project!
 The aim of this project is to address the email marketing problem faced by Leimberg Service, an information services company.
 The company publishes newsletters and articles related to various domains such as the financial market, real estate market, agriculture, and law.

 ## Problem Statement